elysemontano/elyse-lecture-notes/jumpstart-javascript-part-one.md

-## STRICT EQUALITY OPERATOR
+# STRICT EQUALITY OPERATOR
 This performs a strict comparison
-    - Javascript allows us to make comparisons and these comparisons work as questions for our program.
+- Javascript allows us to make these comparisons work as questions for our program.
 - Essentially these comparisons ask the questions “are these things the same?”

     ```javascript
     3 ===  4  // false